Xen-E/fud/README.md

 ﻿# File URLs Doctor

 **FUD** is a very small executable that can be used to scan files/directories for dead links!
-It's cross-platform and highly customizable and can give you a detailed information.
+It's cross-platform and highly customizable and can give you a lot of detailed information.

 * IPv6 support
-* Redirects following
+* Redirects following (28 Protocols!)
 * Proxy with IPv6 support (http, https, socks4, socks4a, socks5, socks5h)
 * Recursive scanning
+* URL Duplication detection
+* ANSI and Windows good ol' cmd.exe support

 This small tool is very useful if you have a an old blog/website and you want to check all links in it if it still working or need to be updated.
 It can be used for other tasks as well.